-World Language credits maybe awarded for documented school attendance in an other-than-English-speaking environment.
+LOTE credits maybe awarded for school attendance in another-than-English-speaking environment.

-- If residence and school attendance document(s) reflect enrollment at age 10, the school may award up to three (3) units of credit - If residence and school attendance document(s) reflect enrollment at age 11, the school may award up to four (4) units of credit - If residence and school attendance document(s) reflect enrollment at age 12 or older, the school may award up to five (5) units of credit
+- If residence and school attendance occurs up to age 11, the school may award up to three (3) units of credit - If residence and school attendance occurs up to age 12, the school may award up to four (4) units of credit - If residence and school attendance occurs up to age 13, the school may award up to five (5) units of credit at age

-Credits awarded through this provision may be used towards the student's fulfillment of the World Language requirement, even if the language is different than the language offered in SCSD
+Credits awarded through this provision may be used towards the student's fulfillment of the LOTE requirement, even if the language is different than the language offered in SCSD.
+Offered at Corcoran